Exploring 3 Architectural Approaches to Marketing Techstacks for $25m–$2b eCommerce

 Even after seven years of working with marketing tools at Datacop, we believe there's still untapped potential in what this platform can offer the eCommerce market.

-2. Frankenstein Techstack
+2. Point Solution Techstack

-This setup is similar to Limitless Techstack with one key change.
+This setup is similar to Consolidated Techstack with one key change.
 Instead of Bloomreach Engagement, we are opting in for standalone platform that is comprised within Bloomreach Engagement (standalone CDP, ESP, Website Personalization tool,….)

 The main reason an eCommerce company might choose standalone platforms for each function is the belief that they’re selecting "best-in-breed" tools for specific tasks like email marketing, website personalization, and more.